MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-categorize-items.md

 ms.author: sgroespe

 ---
-# How to: Categorize Items
+# Categorize Items
 To maintain an overview of your items and to help you sort and find items, it is useful to organize your items in item categories.

 To find items by characteristics, you can assign item attributes to items and also to item categories.
-For more information, see [How to: Work with Item Attributes](inventory-how-work-item-attributes.md).
+For more information, see [Work with Item Attributes](inventory-how-work-item-attributes.md).

 ## To create an item category
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Item Categories**, and then choose the related link.
 2. In the **Item Categories** window, choose the **New** action.
 3. In the **Item Category Card** window, on the **General** FastTab, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 4. On the **Attributes** FastTab, specify any item attributes for the item category.
-For more information, see the "To assign item attributes to an item category" section in [How to: Work with Item Attributes](inventory-how-work-item-attributes.md).
+For more information, see the "To assign item attributes to an item category" section in [Work with Item Attributes](inventory-how-work-item-attributes.md).

 > [!NOTE]
 >   If the item category has a parent item category, as indicated by the **Parent Category** field, then any item attributes that are assigned to that parent item category are prefilled on the **Attributes** FastTab.